Nauts85/Project1/testing.md

 3. **Error**: Attribute target not allowed on element iframe at this point.

-       - Removed taget attribute from iframe element.
+       - Removed target attribute from iframe element.

 4. **Error**: Bad value No for attribute allowfullscreen on element iframe.